NORi: An ML-Augmented Ocean Boundary Layer Parameterization: Training and testing suite

 \section{Training and testing suite}

-In this section, we provide the complete training and testing suite used to train, validate and test NORi.
-Table \ref{table wind driven LES suite} shows the training cases driven by shear instability (wind-driven mixing) and two testing cases used to evaluate the base closure, Table \ref{table free convection LES training suite} shows the training free convection cases driven by buoyancy instability (no winds), Table \ref{table wind + convection LES training suite} shows the training cases driven by both shear and convective instabilities, while Table \ref{table misc LES training suite} shows the remaining miscellaneous training cases that include cases with the same forcings and stratifications as some of those before but in different thermodynamic regimes (lower temperatures) as well as cases with no temperature or salinity gradient.
-Finally, Table \ref{table LES validation suite} shows the validation cases used to select the final weights of the neural network after training.
-Note that $J_v^\text{top} = 0$ in all simulations as imposing nonzero $J_v^\text{top}$ is dynamically equivalent to imposing nonzero $J_u^\text{top}$ during training and inference since momenta is only implicitly provided to NORi via the Richardson number.
+In this section, we provide the complete training and testing suite used to train, validate, and test NORi.
+Table~\ref{table wind driven LES suite} shows the training cases driven by shear instability (wind-driven mixing) and two testing cases used to evaluate the base closure, Table~\ref{table free convection LES training suite} shows the training free convection cases driven by buoyancy instability (no winds), Table~\ref{table wind + convection LES training suite} shows the training cases driven by both shear and convective instabilities, while Table~\ref{table misc LES training suite} shows the remaining miscellaneous training cases that include cases with the same forcings and stratifications as some of those before but in different thermodynamic regimes (lower temperatures) as well as cases with no temperature or salinity gradient.
+Finally, Table~\ref{table LES validation suite} shows the validation cases used to select the final weights of the neural network after training.
+Note that for all tables we adopt this sign convention: positive $J_T^\text{top}$ denotes upward heat flux (cooling); negative $J_S^\text{top}$ denotes downward salt flux (evaporation); negative $J_u^\text{top}$ denotes downward momentum flux (i.e., into the ocean).
+Also, $J_v^\text{top} = 0$ in all simulations since imposing nonzero $J_v^\text{top}$ is dynamically equivalent to imposing nonzero $J_u^\text{top}$ during training and inference since momentum is only implicitly provided to NORi via the Richardson number.
+Initial profiles $\phi$ are linear with vertical gradient $\partial_z \phi$ and surface value $\phi^\text{top}$.